-11 Part-Time Jobs That Can Pay Over $20 Per Hour
+11 Side Gigs That Can Pay Over $20 Per Hour

 One of these side gigs could be your ticket to earning money outside your daily job.

-If you don’t mind getting your hands dirty and putting in some physical work, landscaping can be high paying.
+If you don’t mind getting your hands dirty and putting in some physical work, landscaping can pay quite well.
 If you can operate heavy machinery, you can earn even more.

-In my area, landscaping jobs often start at $20 or more per hour even for those with only a high school diploma.
-But many of these opportunities are offered through word of mouth, so be sure to ask around.
+In some areas, landscaping jobs often start at $20 or more per hour.
+But many of these opportunities are offered through word-of-mouth, so be sure to ask around.

-Check Craigslist and local online bulletin boards for one-off gigs, or contact a local landscaping company to see if they need an extra hand on weekends during their busy season.
+Check Craigslist and local online bulletin boards for one-off gigs, or contact a local landscaping company to see if it needs an extra hand on weekends during its busy season.